Catherine Grandison, Countess of Salisbury

 Catherine Grandison, Countess of Salisbury (c.
-1304 – 23 November 1349) was an English noblewoman, remembered for being raped by King Edward III of England, though this is likely French propaganda given the timing and continued Friendship between the King and Catherine's husband.
-She is possibly the woman in whose honour the Order of the Garter was originated.
+1304 – 23 November 1349) was an English noblewoman, remembered for allegedly being raped by King Edward III of England and possibly the woman in whose honour the Order of the Garter was originated.
 She was the daughter of William de Grandison, 1st Baron Grandison, and Sibylla de Tregoz.
 Her mother was one of two daughters of John de Tregoz, Baron Tregoz (whose arms were blazoned Gules two bars gemels in chief a lion passant guardant or), maternal granddaughter of Fulk IV, Baron FitzWarin).
 Catherine married William Montacute, 1st Earl of Salisbury in about 1320.